Sunday, July 19, 2020

 Grade: C

 It was nice overall having a Looney Tunes 24hr channel which quickly mixed in with Scooby-Doo and Tom and Jerry months later, and there is a different offering of cartoons on here.
-However, to end anyone's excitement, there is a catch: WarnerMedia Ride only works on iphones and ipads.
+However, to end anyone's excitement, there was a catch: WarnerMedia Ride only worked on iphones and ipads.
 In order to work, the app must be connected to a tethered connection used on AT&T plans for certain specific vehicles.
-In other words, this is not very accessible as other current TV and streaming packages.
-Such as shame as some great cartoons are on here.
+In other words, this was not very accessible as other current TV and streaming packages.
+Such a shame as some great cartoons are on here.
 The other issue is that a lot is still missing in the package.
 This means that some of the cartoons on HBO Max believe it or not are not on here at all.
 That's very confusing.
 It could be an unfair grade however, because due to the lack of knowledge of this app, they got away with a lot more.
 For example, China Jones actually aired a lot one time on the linear network.
 Guess no one over there realized it's a banned cartoon, and since not a lot of eyeballs, not many (if any) complaints.
 And yes, all cartoons on here are HD restored, some making their debut on here.

 TV Shows: none